["The late Jos'h LEESE, Esq" - photo undated but probably taken quite late in his life.

 Another incident occurred during his time in business.
 Some serious allegations surfaced concerning the "illegal" copying of printing patterns.
-Angry law suits were instituted, & injunctions granted by the Court of Chancery.
+Angry law suits were instituted, and injunctions granted by the Court of Chancery.
 And Joseph's business partner, James KERSHAW, seemed to be at the heart of the issue.
-KERSHAW was called to give evidence before a Parliamentary committee, which was investigating the claims & drafting legislation for a Copyright Bill - so severe was his cross-examination by the committee members that his health was very seriously affected.
+KERSHAW was called to give evidence before a Parliamentary committee, which was investigating the claims and drafting legislation for a Copyright Bill - so severe was his cross-examination by the committee members that his health was very seriously affected.
 His friends later circulated a pamphlet in his defence, arguing that he had been supplied prints by a Thomas DUCKWORTH, of designs which he was unaware had been illegally copied.
-DUCKWORTH had spent a large amount of money extending his works, & about 1833-34 got into financial difficulties, & was unable to make repayments.
-Messrs LEESE, KERSHAW & CALLANDER were heavy creditors, & they proceeded to take over DUCKWORTH's works at Ardwick & Reddish, & ran them themselves.
+DUCKWORTH had spent a large amount of money extending his works, and about 1833-34 got into financial difficulties, and was unable to make repayments.
+Messrs LEESE, KERSHAW and CALLANDER were heavy creditors, and they proceeded to take over DUCKWORTH's works at Ardwick and Reddish, and ran them themselves.

 It is probably the aftermath of this activity that led to Joseph's "withdrawal" from the firm.

 The first of Joseph LEESE's two marriages took place in Wolstanton, in Staffordshire, where, in the Parish Church, on 31 December 1808, he married, by License, Ann HARRISON, daughter of John HARRISON, Hat Maker of Burton-upon-Trent, by his wife Mary BEALE.
 The marriage was witnessed by Thomas and Maria THOMPSON.